IISH/africa-strikes/docker/README.md

 # A local docker deployment

-We are going to setup a stack of three services in an isolated network for a simple solution:
+We are going to setup a stack of two services in an isolated network for a simple solution.
+Both services need persistent storage:

 1. Install the docker engine
 2. A network